tommaso-borgato/wildfly-clustering-reproducers/HOTROD_JDG/README.md

 1. L1 cache: maintain a copy of the entries in the remote JDG cluster, in `invalidation-near-cache` in every WildFly node: the so called L1 cache
 2. NO L1 cache

 > NOTE: Option "2.
-NO L1 cache" is NOT recommended and, hence, is not tested
+NO L1 cache" is NOT recommended

 ## L1 cache

-Each WildFly node have an `invalidation-near-cache` which holds a copy of the cache entries and receives invalidation messages directly from the Infinispan Server cluster.
+Each WildFly node have a "Level 1 Invalidation cache" (see `invalidation-near-cache`) which holds a copy of the cache entries for which the node has ever received a request;
+The node receives invalidation messages for the L1 cache directly from the Infinispan Server cluster.

 Instead, in a traditional configuration (like in reproducer `INVALIDATION_JDG`), invalidation messages are exchanged between WildFly nodes.